jaure-94/chukka-app/replit.md

 ## Overview

 This is a full-stack web application for uploading, processing, and exporting Excel files with template-based document generation.
-The system allows users to upload Excel files, preview the data, select processing templates, and export results to Dropbox.
-The project aims to streamline document creation, enhance data management, and provide robust reporting capabilities for businesses.
+The system allows users to upload Excel files, preview the data, select processing templates, and export results.
+The project aims to streamline document creation, enhance data management, and provide robust reporting capabilities for businesses, with a vision for future ship-specific data management.

 ## User Preferences